JasonCodesC/order_matcher/README.md

 ## Final Thoughts:

 This was a fun project and I learned a lot.
-I definitley want to get better at linux programming and perf but I think this was a great start.
+I definitely want to get better at Linux programming and perf but I think this was a great start.

+Author: Jason Majoros